-I approach the counter and take my number.
+I approach the counter and take a number.
 It reads 184.
-I look at the screen “now serving 180”.
-I begin to think of what everyone around me is possibly thinking.
+I look at the screen “Now Serving 180”.
+I look around and wonder what everyone around me is possibly thinking.
 It’s 5:30 pm on a normal weekday after work.
 What could they be worrying about?
-Their fears, joys. – I only wonder.
+Their fears, joys. – I can only imagine.

 I want to say something to her.
-I want to say something that might make her feel as if someone out here notices she’s doing a heck of a job and smiling while doing her job.
-I often think of where I went wrong in the past 20 years.
+I want to say something that might make her feel as if someone out here notices she’s doing a heck of a job and smiling at the same time.
+I often think of where I went wrong in the past 20 years or so.
 I am sure we all do from time to time.
 We can track down the bumps and the wrong turns we’ve faced on our roads.
 I have a book of them.
 I think if that will be me one day.
 Maybe I too will be cleaning ovens in my 70’s.
 Who knows.
 I have 30 years to wake up and smell the roasted chickens, that’s for sure.

-A loud voice shouts “Number 184?”— that’s me!
-Can I have a pound of Boars Head ham thin sliced and a half a pound of Munster cheese, please?
+A loud voice — “Number 184?”— “That’s me!
+Can I have a pound of Boars Head ham thin sliced and a half a pound of Munster cheese, please?”